Maavey/lancache-stats/README.md

     - Required for the *sendlogs.sh* script to push its data to a mysql database
     - For example: `apt-get install default-mysql-client`
 - A mysql server
+- For visualisation there are a few options we provide the setup for:
     - A LAMP server or container, probably hosted on another system to make use of port 80/443.
+    - A Grafana instance.

 ## Setup

+### Data collection

 1. Execute *lancache_db.sql* on the mysql database.